saudrain/paper-SCP2021/README.md

 # The Paper
 This repository includes scripts and data for the following paper:

-Audrain & McAndrews, Schemas provide a scaffold for neocortical integration of new memories over time.
+Audrain & McAndrews, 2022, Schemas provide a scaffold for neocortical integration of new memories over time.

 # Abstract
 Memory transformation is increasingly acknowledged in theoretical accounts of systems consolidation, yet how memory quality and neural representation change over time and how schemas influence this process remains unclear.
-In this multi-day fMRI study, participants encoded and retrieved schema-congruent and incongruent object-scene pairs using a paradigm that probed memory representations over 10-minutes and 72-hours.
-When a congruent schema was available, memory became coarser over time as representations were integrated in the medial prefrontal cortex (mPFC), aided by post-encoding coupling between the anterior hippocampus and mPFC.
+We examined the behavioral quality and neural representation of schema-congruent and incongruent object-scene pairs retrieved across 10-minutes and 72-hours using fMRI.
+When a congruent schema was available, memory became coarser over time, aided by post-encoding coupling between the anterior hippocampus and medial prefrontal cortex (mPFC).
+Only schema-congruent representations were integrated in the mPFC over time, and were organized according to schematic context.
 In the hippocampus, pattern similarity changed across 72-hours such that the posterior hippocampus represented specific details and the anterior hippocampus represented the general context of specific memories, irrespective of congruency.
-Our findings suggest schemas are used as a scaffold for accelerated consolidation of congruent information, and illustrate evolution in hippocampal organization of detailed contextual memory over time.
+Our findings suggest schemas are used as a scaffold to facilitate neocortical integration of congruent information, and illustrate evolution in hippocampal organization of detailed contextual memory over time.

 # The Software
 All scripts were coded and run in RStudio version 1.2.5033, using RNotebook.